Smithsonian/Breathe-Baltimore/README.md

 **Data Collection Frequency**

-The sensors collect data every 5 minutes, offering near real-time insight into the air quality of the surrounding area.
+The sensors collect data every minute, offering real-time insight into the air quality of the surrounding area.

 <br>